Sérgio Pessoa

-Sérgio Pessoa (born 3 September 1988, in São Paulo, Brazil) is a Brazilian-born Canadian judoka who competes in the men's 60 kg category.
+Sérgio Pessoa (born 3 September 1988) is a Brazilian-born Canadian judoka who competes in the men's 60 kg category.

 Career

 At the 2012 Summer Olympics, he was defeated in the second round.
 He finished 5th at the 2015 Pan American Games.

 Since the 2012 Summer Olympics, Sergio underwent two major knee surgeries, from which many thought he would never recover.
 In 2014, he finally made it back to the tatami with his eye on the 2016 Summer Olympics in Rio.

 In June 2016, he was named to Canada's Olympic team.

 Honours

 In 2012 Pessoa was awarded the Queen Elizabeth II Diamond Jubilee Medal.

 Personal life

 His father, also named Sergio competed at the 1988 Summer Olympics in the same weight class he competes in (60 kg) and finished in ninth.
 His family moved from São Paulo to Kedgwick, New Brunswick in 2005 when his dad got a job coaching judo.
 His father had originally worked as a stock broker but wanted his sons to have a better life and a better education in Canada.